baturalpyalcinn/COVID19/index.md

 | United Kingdom   | 9,529      |  11,387  |
 | France   | 25,233       | 28,409  |

+*New plot for logarithm of total cases per million in some countries vs. day since 1st case per million people is added.
+According to this new plot, the huge leap in the number of cases in the US may result from its population.
+Apart from that, after the total cases are adjusted for the population, the trend in every country seems like on more similar paths."

 ![Population Adjusted](March_26/population_adjusted.PNG)

 ### March 25